- Nothing is more rewarding than making a difference in people’s lives.

 3. Embedded within every challenge is an opportunity.
 What are some of the challenges you have faced in your life?
 Share with our audience how you overcame them and what you learned.

-Chavi Agarwal: As a woman entrepreneur, especially in Technology, she faced the following two challenges:
+Chavi Agarwal: As a woman entrepreneur, especially in Technology, I faced the following two challenges:

 Firstly, people, investors, partners and collaborators kept second-guessing her commitment and hence the longevity of the business.
 As a woman entrepreneur, she saw herself constantly working harder to showcase her passion, ambition and her long-term vision.
 She found herself explaining her vision and the enormity of it more than any male counterpart would ever have to.

 Secondly, people expect women to be working in women-oriented businesses and the challenge then is to constantly face an ongoing perception battle.
 Although, what keeps her going is the fire and the urge to provide a new and improved value proposition to the youth, globally.

 Apart from that, the organisation has to continuously educate customers about the ATS as most people do not understand the importance of it and thus, this results in a high customer acquisition effort and cost which is quite a challenge.